alpercanberk/llama_flask_server/README.md

 This is a hacky script that simultaneously runs LLaMa and a web server so that you can launch a local LLaMa API.

+So far it supports running the 13B model on 2 GPUs but it can be extended to serving bigger models as well.

 To get it running, just edit the top of the `launch.sh` script to input your `CUDA_VISIBLE_DEVICES`, `TARGET_FOLDER`, and `MODEL_SIZE`.
 Then, run `./launch.sh` and you should be good to go!

+Feel free to improve this script, fork your own repo, or whatever you want!

 # Original repository [and Readme] at https://github.com/facebookresearch/llama